Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

   </figcaption>
 </figure>

-One of the main advantages of a sampling experiment is the low overhead that is fixed by the choice of sampling rate.
-On the other hand, sampling is non-deterministic and can only provide a statistical picture of the application behaviour.
+One of the main advantages of a sampling experiment is the low overhead fixed by the choice of sampling rate.
+On the other hand, sampling is non-deterministic and can only provide a statistical picture of the application behavior.

 The `pat_build` tool is used to instrument your application.
 The first step to use this tool is to load the `perftools-base` and `perftools` modules and build